What is the conventional 97 loan program?

 Can I get a conforming jumbo loan with 3% down?

-No. At this time, high balance, AKA conforming jumbo loans — those that are over $453,100 – are not eligible.
+No. This program won’t let lenders exceed conforming loan limits.
+At this time, high balance, also known as conforming jumbo loans — those over $647,200 — are not eligible.

 I’m already approved putting 5% down, but I’d like to make a 3% down payment instead.
 Can I do that?

 Yes.
-Your lender can re-underwrite your loan if they offer the program.
+Even if you’ve already been through the underwriting process, your lender can re-underwrite your loan if it offers the Conventional 97 program.
 Keep in mind your debt-to-income ratio will rise with the higher loan amount and potentially higher rate.

 What’s the maximum debt-to-income (DTI) ratio for the 97% LTV program?